mdev588/vboard/README.md

 - Background color
 - Opacity level
 - Text color
+- Bottom padding (distance in pixels from the bottom of the screen)
+- Stick-to-bottom (whether the keyboard snaps to the bottom center of the screen)

 You can manually edit this file or use the built-in interface controls to customize the appearance.

+*Known issue*: If `bottom_padding` is set to `0`, a few rows of the keyboard may be cropped by the display area; the cause is still under investigation.

 ### Customizing Keyboard Layout
 The keyboard layout is defined in the rows list in the source code.
 To modify the layout: